emoloic/AI-for-Medicine-Specialization-deeplearning.ai/1- AI for Medical Diagnosis/Week2/README.md

 - Calculate sensitivity and specificity
 - Calculate Positive Predictive Value (PPV) and Negative Predictive Value (NPV).
 - Understand confidence intervals, ROC curve, and F1 score.

+**Note:** Before completing the assignment for the week, all labs must be completed.